tuckedf/teams-ai/js/lab/travelBot/Lab.md

 Notice that the model remembered the user's specified destination Japan when asking which cities the user is planning to visit in the 6th message.

-##### View logs of your interaction with the travel bot
+##### View rendered prompt in every interaction

 In the Visual Studio code terminal, you can see the rendered prompt that is passed to the model in every interaction.
-Notice how the history and user's input is injected in the bottom of the prompt.
+Notice how the history and user's input is injected in the end of the prompt.

 ![Image](./assets/TravelBot003.png)